adamgordonbell/password_generator/article.md

 startCommand = "python db_setup.py && gunicorn main:app"
 ```

-This tells Railway to use Nixpacks for building and to run the setup file on start.
+This tells Railway to use Nixpacks to build and run the setup file on start.
 I also need to change my app to listen on `PORT`:
 ```Python
 if __name__ == '__main__':
     app.run(debug=False, port=int(os.getenv("PORT", default="5000")))